hgamboa/nova-adv-inst/lab10/SampleApp/README.md

 ## App overview and project structure

-This app has two screens, one where you input your raspberry IP address and another where the CPU load, CPU temp, Memory consumed, and uptime are shown.
+This app has two screens, one where you input your raspberry IP address and another data from the server is ploted.

-These two screens are called raspconnect (the initial screen) and statsscreen.
+These two screens are called raspconnect (the initial screen) and chartscreen.

 When you create a React-Native app, the following resources are automatically created: